 - $6,194 per capita

 - Inflation (CPI):

-Ghana’s economic freedom score is 59.8, making its economy the 89th freest in the 2022 Index.
-Ghana is ranked 9th among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Ghana’s economic freedom score is 58.0, making its economy the 99th freest in the 2023 Index.
+Its score is 1.8 points lower than last year.
+Ghana is ranked 10th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-Formed from the British colony of Gold Coast and the Trust Territory of Togoland in 1957, Ghana became the first sub-Saharan country to gain its independence.
+Formed from the British colony of Gold Coast and the Trust Territory of Togoland in 1957, Ghana was the first sub-Saharan country to gain independence.
 It has been a stable democracy since 1992.
-In 2016, President John Dramani Mahama lost his bid for reelection to Nana Akufo-Addo, who defeated Mahama again in December 2020 elections.
-Violence following the elections caused the death of at least five people.
-Akufo-Addo’s New Patriotic Party has a one-seat parliamentary majority that is reliant on an independent member of parliament.
-Ghana is Africa’s second-biggest producer of gold and second-largest producer of cocoa in addition to being rich in diamonds and oil.
+Nana Akufo-Addo won the presidency from John Dramani Mahama in 2016 and defeated him again in December 2020.
+At least five people died in the post-election violence.
+Surging inflation led to protests in 2022, and the government reversed its pledge not to seek help from the IMF.
+Ghana is Africa’s second-biggest producer of gold and second-largest producer of cocoa.
+It also is rich in diamonds and oil.

 Rule of Law

 The overall rule of law is relatively well respected in Ghana.
 The country’s property rights score is below the world average; its judicial effectiveness score is above the world average; and its government integrity score is above the world average.